 The post-mortem examination showed signs of pneumonia and severe gastric ulceration.
 Specialists explained that these are typical findings in poached pangolins.

 Together, we have the power to protect wildlife.
-By refusing to buy wildlife products, reporting wildlife crime, and supporting our efforts to treat animals rescued from the illegal wildlife trade, we can help keep animals like Alile, Thuma, and Wamkulu from harm's way.
+By refusing to buy wildlife products, reporting wildlife crime, and supporting our efforts to treat animals rescued from the illegal wildlife trade, we can help keep animals like Alile, Thuma, Wamkulu, and Tamanda from harm's way.